Frequently Asked Questions

 Why is music education important for young children?

 Research shows that we are all born with a certain aptitude for music, both tonally and rhythmically.
 Whatever enrichment, positive or negative, that we receive at an early age can either increase or decrease this musical aptitude which sets our achievement in music as we grow and mature.
 Providing young children with enrichment activities that include singing, movement, rocking, rhyming games, and live musical performances all work together to provide those positive enrichment experiences.
-You can find these types of activities in our early childhood music classes.
+You can find these types of activities in our Early Childhood and Dalcroze eurhythmics music classes.

 My child really enjoys music.
 What introductory classes do you offer that would be a good start?